TestCentricity/testcentricity_web/README.md

 in your `cucumber.yml` file.

 Below is a list of Cucumber **Profiles** for supported locally and remotely hosted desktop and mobile web browsers (put these in in your
 `cucumber.yml` file).
-Before you can use the BrowserStack, CrossBrowserTesting, Sauce Labs, TestingBot, Gridlastic or LambdaTest services, you will need to replace the *INSERT USER NAME HERE* and *INSERT PASSWORD HERE* placeholder text with your user account and authorization code for the cloud service(s) that you intend to connect with.
-When using the Gridlastic service, you will also need replace the *INSERT SUBDOMAIN HERE* placeholder text with the Subdomain specified on the Grid Configuration Parameters section of the Gridlastic Dashboard.
+Before you can use the BrowserStack, SauceLabs, TestingBot or LambdaTest services, you will need to replace the
+*INSERT USER NAME HERE* and *INSERT PASSWORD HERE* placeholder text with your user account and authorization code for the cloud service(s) that you intend to connect with.

     <% desktop          = "--tags @desktop --require features BROWSER_TILE=true BROWSER_SIZE=1500,1000" %>